chainguard-dev/edu/content/chainguard/administration/iam-organizations/rolebinding-terraform-gh/index.md

 ---
-title: "Create Rolebindings for a GitHub Team Using Terraform"
+title: "Create Role-bindings for a GitHub Team Using Terraform"
-linktitle: "GitHub Team Role Binding"
+linktitle: "GitHub Team Role-binding"
-description: "Procedural tutorial outlining how to use Terraform to create Chainguard rolebindings for members of a GitHub team."
+description: "Procedural tutorial outlining how to use Terraform to create Chainguard role-bindings for members of a GitHub team."
 type: "article"
 date: 2023-06-10T08:48:45+00:00
-lastmod: 2023-10-26T15:22:20+01:00
+lastmod: 2024-04-03T15:22:20+01:00
 draft: false
 tags: ["Product", "Procedural"]
 images: []